CCCMcluster/CCCM-IM-handbook/part1/communication.md

 [^footnote5]: Adapted from The Chicago Guide to Writing about Numbers, by Jane E. Miller

 [^footnote6]: Data journalism put increasing emphasis on the need for a good annotation layer, as can be seen by this article from the [Financial Times](https://www.ft.com/content/4743ce96-e4bf-11e7-97e2-916d4fbac0da)

+[^footnote7]: For a deeper dive into technical writing, this free [Google course](https://developers.google.com/tech-writing/overview) is highly recommended